 Beams are Generally Made of Steel and are Designed so They Can Withstand Stress

-Ties are structural members designed to withstand tensile stress – making it an opposite to a strut.
+Ties are structural members designed to withstand tensile stress – making them an opposite of a strut.
 These generally connect the bottom of the rafters on the opposite sides of a roof structure.
 These will need to be made of a non-ductile material and a robust tensile strength to withstand the stress that will be constant.
 If ties don’t have these properties, the roof will sag as a result.
 Tensile stress affects structural members such as ties in a way that it can cause a deformity such as a bend.
 This, in simpler terms, would be the member being stretched, resulting in a dip.

 However, most of the time, in a structure, it isn’t noticeable to the eye, and there will always be tensile stress present in a tie – this stress only starts to noticeably affect a member in that way if the tensile stress exceeds the tensile strength.
 This constant force on the object will eventually weaken the tie and deform its properties if the member’s properties haven’t been appropriately calculated to withstand these forces.